oristopo/nanoTAPR/README.md

 Connecting the VNA to your Computer
 -----------------------------------

-After installation of the software using the setup program is completed, connect the VNA to your computer using a USB cable.
-Then plug the supplied +5V power cube into a proper outlet and connect the 2.1mm plug into the power receptacle on the VNA.
-This sequence will activate Windows "New Hardware Detected Wizard".
-The wizard will find the VNA device and attempt to find an associated device driver.
-When prompted, let the wizard search to find the driver (since it should have been installed there by the setup program).
+After verifying program launch, connect the VNA to your computer using a USB cable and power on.
+This sequence may provoke Windows "New Hardware Detected Wizard".r The wizard finds nanoVNA device and attempts to associate a device driver.
+When prompted, let the wizard search to find the driver (since it may have been installed for STM DFU utility).

 Uninstall
 ---------

-The installer program will create an uninstall module.
 To uninstall this TAPR application, use the control panel `add new software` selection, and use it to uninstall the application.
-The uninstaller deletes neither the Registry key nor ezusbw2k.PNF files.
+The uninstaller does not delete the Registry key.
-You may delete these manually if you wish, but it's not required.
+You may delete it manually if you wish, but it's not required.
 See Appendix 3 for details.

 Fixture Calibration